ppy/osu-wiki/news/2017/2017-08-17-scorewatch-august-weeks-1-and-2.md

 ![](/wiki/shared/news/2017-08-17-scorewatch-august-weeks-1-and-2/banner.jpg)

-::\1RyuK::{ user=6304246 } has broken into the 700pp club!
+::_RyuK::{ user=6304246 } has broken into the 700pp club!
 The number 1 Canadian set his mark on the famous map [kradness&Reol - Remote Control](https://osu.ppy.sh/beatmaps/774965?m=0) and taking an outstanding 97.76% HDDT 1 miss score to earn an amazing 704pp score!
 Well, I don't think I need to write much more for this score.
 Have a look!

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/b666KhdtrMU" frameborder="0" allowfullscreen></iframe></br>